-Although the energy conditions continue to be violated for this class of wormholes \cite{Kar:1995jz}, the fact that the geometry of the wormhole flattens more rapidly with the increase of \( m \) has as one of its consequences the occurrence of resonance in the transmission of massless waves in this geometry, which can be used as a means of obtaining information about the size of the wormhole's throat \cite{Kar:1995jz}, and others studies suggest that this family of wormholes can be used as a template for exploring the gravitational wave physics of exotic compact objects \cite{DuttaRoy:2019hij}, and may also serve as a potential black hole mimicker \cite{Roy:2021jjg}, pending confirmation of stability under all types of perturbations, with initial comparisons of their ringdown characteristics to black holes supporting this idea.
-Furthermore, it is important to emphasize that this family of solutions has been studied in other contexts beyond GR, such as in braneworld models \cite{Sharma:2022tiv,Sharma:2022dbx,Sharma:2021kqb}, modified gravity models \cite{Godani:2023jhq,Muniz:2022aal,Nilton:2022hrp}, and even in condensed matter contexts \cite{deSouza:2022ioq}.
+Energy conditions continue to be violated for this class of wormholes \cite{Kar:1995jz}.
+However, the geometry flattens more rapidly as $m$ increases, leading to resonances in the transmission of massless waves.
+This effect can be used to obtain information about the size of the wormhole's throat \cite{Kar:1995jz}.
+Furthermore, studies suggest that this family of wormholes can serve as a template for exploring the gravitational wave physics of exotic compact objects \cite{DuttaRoy:2019hij}.
+They may also act as potential black hole mimickers \cite{Roy:2021jjg}, provided stability under all types of perturbations is confirmed, a possibility supported by initial ringdown comparisons.
+Finally, this family of solutions has been extensively studied beyond GR, including braneworld models \cite{Sharma:2022tiv,Sharma:2022dbx,Sharma:2021kqb}, modified gravity \cite{Godani:2023jhq,Muniz:2022aal,Nilton:2022hrp}, and even condensed matter systems \cite{deSouza:2022ioq}.